jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_initfor.md

     * [`_deriveStartFrom`](../read/\_derivestartfrom.md)
     * [`_deriveWeightFrom`](../read/\_deriveweightfrom.md)
     * [`_deriveNumberFrom`](../read/\_derivenumberfrom.md)
-2. Store the initialized ID as the `latestIdOf` the project.
+2. Store the initialized configuration as the latest of the project.

     ```solidity
     // Set the project's latest funding cycle configuration.